 Stand at a position so your flying lines are at about 45 degrees to the wind direction.
 The more you launch your kite directly downwind, the more power the kite will produce when launching.

 Check again if the area is clear of people.
 Slowly take a few steps back untill the kite launches.
-Steer the kite towards the edge of the wind window.
+Steer the kite towards the edge of the wind window and slowly let it fly up to the zenith.